jason89521/react-typist-component/README.md

 #### `splitter`

+**Default**: `(str: string) => str.split('')`

 Use this function to split the string.
 It may be useful when you want to split your string in different way.

-Default is `(str: string) => str.split('')`
+For example, you can use [grapheme-splitter](https://github.com/orling/grapheme-splitter) to split string if your string contains emoji.

 ### `Typist.Backspace`